pvdz/preval/tests/cases/normalize/expressions/assignments/for_of_right/auto_ident_unary_simple.md

 ## Globals

-BAD@!
-Found 1 implicit global bindings:

-x$1
+None (except for the 1 globals expected by the test)

 ## Runtime Outcome

 Should call `$` with:
- - eval returned: ("<crash[ Cannot access '<ref>' before initialization ]>")
+ - eval returned: ('<skipped by option>')

 Pre normalization calls: Same

-Normalized calls: BAD!?
+Normalized calls: Same
- - 1: 'undefined', 1
- - eval returned: undefined

-Post settled calls: BAD!!
+Post settled calls: Same
- - 1: 'undefined', 1
- - eval returned: undefined

-Denormalized calls: BAD!!
+Denormalized calls: Same
- - 1: 'undefined', 1
- - eval returned: undefined

 Todos triggered:
 - Calling a static method on an ident that is not global and not recorded: $tmpForOfGen_next